srinivas-sameer/SmartParkingSystem-Arduino-/README.md

 Components used for this project are:

-Arduino board
+Arduino board,
-Node MCU
+Node MCU,
-Jumper Wires
+Jumper Wires,
-USB Cable
+USB Cable,
-IR Sensors
+IR Sensors,
-LEDs
+LEDs,
 BLYNK app for mobile.